mesosphere/d2iq-engineering-blog/content/posts/profiling-kubernetes-controllers-with-pprof/index.md

 In other words, a profile is a set of stack traces collected from a running Go application with some additional metadata attached to each stack trace which provides insight into how the application is running.
-This additional data might included things like memory allocation information or CPU timing of function calls.
+This additional data might include things like memory allocation information or CPU timing of function calls.

 There are a set of predefined profiles which cover most profiling use cases (heap, cpu, etc); however, it is possible to write custom profiles if you have a specific use case that isn't covered in the builtin profiles.